 Posted on April 19 2021

-This is reflected in the U. N’s Sustainable Development Goal which declares to ‘Take urgent action to combat climate change and its impacts.’
-Affordable, scalable options, as well as a slew of policies to minimize pollution, respond to climate change, and boost resilience, are all available to help countries leapfrog to cleaner, more sustainable economies focused on renewable energy and energy efficiency.
-Humans have a responsibility to decrease greenhouse gas emissions, and plan low emission development pathways.
-Cities consume 78 per cent of the world’s energy sources and generating more than 70 percent of energy-related carbon dioxide, largely through energy production and transportation based on fossil fuels, but also industry, and biomass consumption.
+Goal 13 focuses explicitly on taking urgent action to combat climate change and its impacts, a significant priority given the increasing frequency and intensity of climate-related hazards.
+Affordable, scalable options and a slew of policies to minimize pollution, respond to climate change, and boost resilience are all available to help countries leapfrog to cleaner, more sustainable economies focused on renewable energy and energy efficiency.
+Humans are responsible for decreasing greenhouse gas emissions and planning low-emission development pathways.
+Cities consume 78 percent of the world’s energy sources and generate more than 70 percent of energy-related carbon dioxide, primarily through energy production, transportation based on fossil fuels, and industry and biomass consumption.

-Canada is determined to bring this U.N SDG closer to reality by working towards reducing greenhouse gas emissions by 30% by 2030 and prepare Canadians to face the challenges of climate change.
-Apart from this the government can play a role in:
+Canada is determined to bring the U.N SDGs closer to reality by working towards reducing greenhouse gas emissions by 30% by 2030 and preparing Canadians to face the challenges of climate change.
+Apart from this, the government can play a role in:

-In order to achieve this goal, the Canadian government has a list of objectives it seeks to achieve by 2030, this includes:
+The Canadian government has a list of objectives it seeks to achieve by 2030; this includes:

 Tags: